duleorlovic/blog/_posts/2016-04-20-bundler-bower-gulp-npm-yarn-webpack-tips.markdown

 [RequireJS Optimizer](http://requirejs.org/docs/optimization.html) or
 `amd-optimize` and almond (minimized AMD for optimized builds which define `define`),
-Or you can transform AMD modules to CommonJS cjs modules with `deamdify` (so no need for almond to define `define`) and than run `browserify`.
+Or you can transform AMD modules to CommonJS js modules with `deamdify` (so no need for almond to define `define`) and than run `browserify`.

 # ES6 Import Export